rsharrer/Generic_WP_Framework/README.md

 * V:0.9.76
  * Removed some cruft
  * Renamed GitHub directories to the way WP outputs the zip
+* V:0.9.78
+ * Added "mobile-off" class to quickly remove elements from mobile devices
+ * Organized Stylesheet more

 ### Generic Framework is built with the following resources: